-No matter how you wound up making excess IRA contributions, you’re not the first person to have done it.
+No matter how you made excess IRA contributions, you’re not the first to do it.
 So let’s talk about how to correct it.
 If you found out about it:

-- Before April 15 and you haven’t filed your return: Complete IRS Form 5239 and include it when you file your taxes.
-If you earned money on the excess contribution, you’ll need to remove it and include it in your gross income.
-Done properly, you will not have to pay the 6% excise tax.
+- Before April 15, if you haven’t filed your return: Complete IRS Form 5239 and include it when you file your taxes.
+If you earned money on the excess contribution, you must remove it and include it in your gross income.
+You will not have to pay the 6% excise tax if done correctly.

-- Before April 15 but you’ve already filed your taxes: You’ll need to file an amended tax return by October 15.
-Write a note at the top of IRS Form 1040x that says “Filed per section 301.9100-2.”
-If you earned money on the excess contribution, you’ll need to remove it and include it in your gross income.
+- Before April 15 but have already filed your taxes: You must file an amended tax return by October 15.
+Write a note at the top of IRS Form 1040x that says, “Filed per section 301.9100-2.”
+If you earned money on the excess contribution, you must remove it and include it in your gross income.
 Again, if you follow this process, you will not have to pay the 6% penalty.

 Other Ways to Handle Excess IRA Contributions

-If you have an excess IRA contribution from the previous tax year, you can carry it forward to the current tax year by reducing your current IRA contribution by the amount of the overage.
+If you have an excess IRA contribution from the previous tax year, you can carry it forward to the current tax year by reducing your current IRA contribution by the overage amount.
 While you’ll still have to pay the 6% penalty for the previous tax year, you won’t have to pay it again.

 The Fine Print